stuianna/ucConfig/readme.md

 value: 200
 ```

-The new header file can be generated with ```ucConfig -q -i variables.yml -o variables.h```.
+The new header file can be generated with ```ucConfig -q variables.yml -o variables.h```.
 The embedded program then can be recompiled and deployed.

 The device can now be sent the new or any continually updated values using ```ucConfig -i variables.yml``` as many times as necessary.